Rukenshia/improved-saml-aws-page/README.md

 A dark and a light theme are available to you.
 By default, your system preferences will be used.
 You can switch themes by clicking on the sun/moon icon on the left side below the AWS logo.

-Your preferred theme will be stored in `localStorage.
+Your preferred theme will be stored in `localStorage`.

 ## Customization